scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Bash.*** *Melee Attack:* 4 AP, 1/2/2/0/0</br>Deals 1/2 in poison damage.
+***Bash.*** *Melee Attack:* 4 AP, 1/2/2/0/0 - Deals 1/2 in poison damage.

-***Consume.*** *Melee Attack:* 6 AP, 2/2/1/0/0</br>Attempt to surround a medium or smaller creature with its body.
+***Consume.*** *Melee Attack:* 6 AP, 2/2/1/0/0 - Attempt to surround a medium or smaller creature with its body.
 The creature makes a Dexterity save, on fail they are restrained by the Sentient Slime and move with it.
 While restrained they are Silenced and cannot breathe.
 At the start of the creatures turns they take 1/2 in poison damage.
 Only one creature can be consumed at a time.
 ___

 #### Black Tar